 Ogaki – Gifu

-First off, explore Gifu Castle, the base of Nobunaga Oda, one of the most famous samurai leaders.
+As your Gifu travel guide, we recommend starting your journey at Gifu Castle, the historical base of Nobunaga Oda, one of Japan’s most renowned samurai leaders.
 The impressive castle is accessed via the scenic Mt.
 Kinka Ropeway.
 Don’t forget to take a stroll around Gifu Park to admire the lush foliage and visit the largest lacquered Great Buddha Statue (Daibutsu) in Japan.

 Enjoy the uniquely relaxing atmosphere of walking around the old-timey streets of the Kawaramachi District.
 For those visiting Gifu between May 11th and October 15th, make sure to catch the “Ukai” — a 1300-year tradition of sweetfish fishing using flaming torches and cormorants.